tomsonpl/friday/README.md

 # friday

-This app is run on yarn .v1, build in Typescript and compiler with Babel.
+This app is run on yarn .v1, build in Typescript and compiled with Babel.
+I decided not to use Redux, nor context.

+The only 3rd party library used here besides React is react-select, due to the amount of time required to prepare a smooth select from scratch.

 To start: `yarn run start:client`